mozibrishu/MoRRi-Transport/README.md

 # MoRRi Transport
 It is a Website of a Transportation Company.\
-There are six types of transport.\
-Bike, Car, Nano, HiAce, Bus and Train.\
+There are six types of transport.
+Bike, Car, Nano, HiAce, Bus and Train.

-We have used private route.
-So, without login, user cannot input destination.\
-There are two ways to Login.
-Login with google and another way is login with email and password.\
+## Features
+- On the homepage, users can select a vehicle.
+Without login, user cannot go to destination page.
+- Users can either login with google or email and password.
+- If a user does not have a account, he can create an account with email and password.
+- Login feature is implemented using firebase.
-User can input pickup place, destination place, time and date.\
+- User can input pickup place, destination place, time and date.
+Google maps has been integrated.

-We have integrated google maps.
+Technology Used
+- React.js
+- Firebase
+- Bootstap

 ## Live Site